prak-272/Problem-Solving/homework/Readme.md

-this is the solution for the homework of swayam group
+It has the solution for the homework of SWAYAM group